mvilrokx/autd-js-front-end-dev-guide/chapter-2/README.md

 $ npm install babel-cli --save-dev
 ```

 Note the ```--save-dev``` flag passed to npm.
 This records the dependency into the ```package.json``` file.  ```package.json``` can record 2 types of dependencies, development dependencies (using the --save-dev flag) which are packages that are only needed for development and testing.
-Since we are only going to use babel during development and testing (in production we will run the code produced by babel, which itself obviously does not need babel anymore, it's just ES5 JavaScript).
+Since we are only going to use Babel during development and testing (in production we will run the code produced by Babel, which itself obviously does not need Babel anymore, it's just ES5 JavaScript).
 Dependencies that are also required during production are "regular" dependencies and get recorded using the ```-save``` flag.
-When you deploy a npm project to production, you can tell it to skip installing devDependencies, saving resources on your Production machines.
+When you deploy an npm project to production, you can tell it to skip installing devDependencies, saving resources on your Production machines.
 Go ahead and open up the package.json file, you should see  a new line added under devDependencies that looks something like:

 ```JSON
 "devDependencies": {